Archomeda/csl-scrollable-toolbar/README.md

 you can try to fix it yourself and submit a pull request.

 ### Compilation Notes
-Please note that setting up your development environment is a bit different from the Cities Skylines wiki.
-Instead of hardcoding various dependencies in the solution file, you have to specify the path yourself as a user configuration that will not be pushed to the repo.
-In order to do this, after you have opened the project in Visual Studio, go to the project settings, reference paths, and add your `SteamApps/Common/Cities_Skylines/Cities_Data/Managed` folder there.
+Note that setting up your development environment is a bit different from the Cities Skylines wiki.
+As you might have noticed, there aren't any hardcoded references to the assemblies of Cities Skylines.
+Instead, these dependencies are currently maintained by me on a NuGet server.
+This means that upon building, the dependencies should be resolved automatically.
+If, for some reason, this doesn't work, please check if the feed `https://www.myget.org/F/cities-skylines/api/v2` has been added and that NuGet automatically restores packages upon building.

-Also, please refrain from adding those hardcoded references in the solution file if you want to submit a pull request.
+When a newer version of Cities Skylines is released, it's possible that the NuGet feed or `packages.config` gets outdated.
+If there's no apparent work in progress to update either of those, don't hesitate to create an issue to make me aware of it.